rdmaw/dot/README.md

 curl -s https://ohmyposh.dev/install.sh | bash -s
 ```

-If you're on MacOS, install using homebrew:
+If you're on macOS, install using homebrew:
 ```
 brew install jandedobbeleer/oh-my-posh/oh-my-posh
 ```

-Also add the following line to be avoid loading Oh My Posh in the default terminal on MacOS (unsupported):
+Also add the following line to be avoid loading Oh My Posh in the default terminal on macOS (unsupported):
 ```
 if [ "$TERM_PROGRAM" != "Apple_Terminal" ]; then
   eval "$(oh-my-posh init zsh)"